Veterinary Radiation Therapy

 It is unusual for animals to become nauseated and have vomiting/diarrhea as a result of radiation therapy.
 This will usually only occur if large portions of the abdomen are irradiated.

-Pets usually experiences acute side effects for 3-4 weeks.
+Pets usually experience acute side effects for 3-4 weeks.
 Chronic side effects, when they occur, develop gradually over months to years.
 This includes fibrosis (scar tissue formation) and decreased ability to heal a wound or bone fracture.
 There is also a very small risk of a secondary cancer within the radiation site many years after treatment is administered.

 These are the common side effects of radiation therapy, although the severity changes from patient to patient.
 Side effects involving other tissues that may be within the radiation treatment area (such as the eye, mucous membranes, and bone) will be discussed with you on an individual basis.